tasket/Qubes-vpn-support/README.md

 * NordVPN
       https://nordvpn.com/tutorials/linux/openvpn/

+---

 Technical notes
 -

+### Operating system support

+Qubes-vpn-support is tested to run on Debian 9 and Fedora 26 template-based VMs under Qubes OS releases 3.2 and 4.0.
+It is further tested to operate in tandem with [Whonix](https://www.whonix.org) gateway VMs to tunnel Tor traffic and/or tunnel over Tor.

+Note that upcoming VPN tunnel support packaged with Qubes OS will likely contain most of the features in Qubes-vpn-support v1.4.
+Therefore, most users should consider using the Qubes built-in feature instead when it becomes available.
+This project will continue for people looking to experiment with custom tweaks and new features.

 ### OpenVPN
+* The OpenVPN version tested here is 2.4.x.

 * It is assumed that 'tun' mode will be used by the VPN as this is by far the most common.

-* Some OpenVPN versions have difficulty with the 'persist tun' option; commenting it out in the config can resolve some connection problems.
+The 'tap' mode may work, however it is currently untested.

+* Routing details can viewed in the service log if required for troubleshooting.
+They will appear as references to "route" and "gateway".

+### Testing
 * Connections can be manually tested with a command like `sudo openvpn --cd  /rw/config/vpn --config vpn-client.conf --auth-user-pass userpassword.txt` but using `systemctl status qubes-vpn-handler` and `journalctl` commands also work to monitor auto-started connections.

-* You should be able to use `ping` from a downstream appVM.
+* You should be able to use `ping` and `traceroute` from a downstream appVM after connecting.

-* For manual DNS testing you can set your VPN's DNS addresses in a CLI with:
+* For manual DNS testing you can set DNS addresses in a CLI with:
   ```
   export vpn_dns="dnsaddress1 dnsaddress2"
   sudo /rw/config/vpn/qubes-vpn-ns up